seb1080/webOneBiteAtaTime/JS_ES6/ES6_note.md

 export const str = `sfsdfsdfdsfsdf` export newFunc function() { return true }
 ```
-The import statement allw to import bindings which are exported by another module.
+The import statement allow to import bindings which are exported by another module.
 ```js
 // app.js
 import { _ } from 'lodash'